prof3ssorSt3v3/practice-ex-f2020/readme.md

 }
 ```

-Create new versions of this code that give the exact same output with a `for in` loop, a `for of` loop, a `do while` loop, a `while` loop, and the Array `forEach` method.

 2. Create an object with 4 different properties.
 Create a `for in` loop that will output both the name and value of each property in the object.

 ## Control Flow